how to start a real estate drone business

 6. Building a Strong Client Base

-Next, it’s time to develop a portfolio of stunning aerial property shots.
-You don’t necessarily need paid jobs to start—consider offering free or discounted shoots to friends, family, or local realtors to build up your portfolio.
-Make sure your best work is prominently displayed on your website and social media platforms.
+To stand out, you’ll need a strong portfolio of aerial property photos and videos.
+Don’t worry if you’re just starting off.
+Offer free or discounted shoots to friends, family, or local agents to build your collection.
+Make sure your best work is front and center on your website and shared regularly on social media platforms like Instagram and Facebook.

 7. Operational Considerations

 Your workflow also needs to be optimized for efficiency.
-From the moment you book a client to the final product delivery, each step should be clearly defined.
+Each step should be clearly defined from the moment you book a client to the final product delivery.
 For example, once you’ve finished a shoot, allocate specific time for post-production work like editing photos and videos.
 This will ensure you meet client deadlines without sacrificing quality.

 Speaking of quality, implementing quality control measures will keep your business reputation strong.
 Always double-check your work before sending it to clients.
 For example, reviewing video footage for any shaky shots or adjusting lighting on photos will help maintain high standards.
 You could also ask clients for feedback to continually improve your service.